brahmareddy-ala/real_estate_marketplace/README.md

 /path/to/zokrates setup

 Step 6: Compute Witness
-Having gone through the 'trusted setup' let's compute our 'witness' who knows the answer and it generates a witness file with computation steps
+Having gone through the 'trusted setup' let's compute our 'witness' who knows the answer and it generates a witness file with computation steps.

-/path/to/zokrates compute-witness -a <a> <b> ... <n>
+/path/to/zokrates compute-witness -a <a> <b>

 Step 7: Generate Proof
 Next step is to 'generate our proof' based on the above 'witness' A proof.json file is generated in this step